ibexa/documentation-developer/docs/api/js_client.md

 });
 ```

 `csrfToken` is returned in the login response.
-It is important to keep CSRF Token for the duration of the session as it needs to be sent with requests other than GET/HEAD when auth is set to session (and it mostly is).
+It is important to keep CSRF Token for the duration of the session as it needs to be sent with requests other than GET/HEAD when auth is set to session (in most cases is).

 #### Basic Authentication